Check out these courses and workshops

 Have you always promised yourself some 'me time' to get to grips with a new skill?
 We've got all angles covered with our selection of groups, classes and workshops to get involved with.
 So, get wiggling your belly, tapping those feet, carving wood or stone or take to treading the boards.

 Multimedia artist, Ingrid Karlsson-Kemp has put together a programme of workshops throughout 2014 that will take place in her studio in Earl Sterndale near Buxton.
+Download the PDF at the bottom of this page for the full programme 'at a glance'.

 The Beans Coffee Shop in Bolsover has put together a season of spring and summer workshops covering all sorts of crafts and arts techniques.